yuce/pyswip/README.md

 **This library is being cleaned up and refactored.
 Expect API breakage and incompatibility with previous versions.**

 Thanks to all [contributors](CONTRIBUTORS.txt).
-If you have contributed to PySWIP in the past and your name does not appear on that list, please [let me know](mailto:yucetekol@gmail.com) so I can add your name.
+If you have contributed to PySwip in the past and your name does not appear on that list, please [let me know](mailto:yucetekol@gmail.com) so I can add your name.

 ## Introduction

-PySWIP is a Python - SWI-Prolog bridge enabling to query [SWI-Prolog](http://www.swi-prolog.org) in your Python programs.
+PySwip is a Python - SWI-Prolog bridge enabling to query [SWI-Prolog](http://www.swi-prolog.org) in your Python programs.
 It features an (incomplete) SWI-Prolog foreign language interface, a utility class that makes it easy querying with Prolog and also a
 Pythonic interface.

-Since PySWIP uses SWI-Prolog as a shared library and ctypes to access it, it doesn't require compilation to be installed.
+Since PySwip uses SWI-Prolog as a shared library and ctypes to access it, it doesn't require compilation to be installed.

 ## Requirements: